Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Despite the mature, conservative look of major designers, a new feeling for casual attire crept onto the scene, as women increasingly began to wear pants, shorts, sportswear, and shoulder-revealing sundresses.

 The underlying fear of the nuclear bomb, the changes wrought by the Civil Rights Movement, and the perhaps overblown threat of communism took a backseat to a yearning for the simple, idealized life depicted in mass media.
-Television transformed entertainment and the news, influencing trends and depicting fashion.
+Television transformed entertainment and the news, influencing trends and depicting fashionable homemakers.

 The New Look